grscheller/dotfiles/README.md

     * manual changes can be lost on configuration file updates
 * sway-env - Sway configuration files
   * Sway is a Wayland based tiling window manager modeled after i3
+  * using systemd, so only one session possible on a host at a time
 * bash-env - Bash $HOME based configuration files
+  * currently the shell I use on Pop!OS
   * bash startup files
     * attempted to be kept Linux/Unix system independent
     * not POSIX compatible